Apt metaphor or annoying corporate buzzword?

 Listen Ray, I don’t have the bandwidth for it with everything that’s on my plate, but ping me anyway because at the end of the day it’s on my radar and I don’t want to be thrown under the bus because I didn’t circle back around on this no-brainer.

 What’s the problem with using trendy expressions like these?
 Bradberry explains with a technical term from clinical psychology: they “annoy the hell out of people.”
+(You can find out the most hated buzzwords here.)

 I agree that overuse of workplace buzzwords is annoying.
 I also agree that it matters.
 While trying to sound current and communicate more effectively, you can actually undermine your credibility and sound like a lightweight.
 Think about a great leader you respect.
 Does that person use a lot of trendy phrases like “take this offline” and “drill down”?